coding19-imdea/coding19-imdea.github.io/problems/problem43.md

 3. All given numbers will be between -100 and 100.
 4. Resulting numerator / denominator will not exceed 109 by absolute value.
 5. Functions will have no more than 5 parameters.
-6. Function name will contain no more than 20 characters.
+6. Function name will contain no more than 50 characters.
-7. ach loop will have no more than 1000 iterations.
+7. Each loop will have no more than 1000 iterations.

 Problem
 -------

     A is 2/6.
     b is function of 2: -3, 7/4, 38/1.
     I is 1.

     do {b[-2][4]-A*30} assign I+1 to I and I-1 to I and I+1 to I!

     what is I?